Research Staff

 Senior Technical Leader

-Dr. Dan Livengood is a Senior Technical Leader in the Energy Systems and Climate Analysis group at the Electric Power Research Institute (EPRI).
+Dr. Dan Livengood is a Senior Technical Leader in the Energy Systems and Climate Analysis group at EPRI.
 Dr. Livengood researches emerging energy technologies in support of utility resource planning and EPRI's energy-economy modeling efforts.

 Prior to joining the Energy Systems and Climate Analysis group, Dr. Livengood was a Research Scientist on the Grid Modeling team at Breakthrough Energy where the team was exploring pathways for and supporting policies to accelerate deep economy-wide decarbonization.
 His interest in power systems research more broadly dates to his dissertation focus at MIT on flexible demand from distributed energy resources as a mechanism for balancing variability and uncertainty on the grid.